David Pollack

-David M. Pollack (born June 19, 1982) is an American college football analyst and former professional football linebacker who played in the NFL for two seasons.
-He played college football for the University of Georgia, where he was a three-time All-American, and was recognized as the top defensive player in the nation.
+David M. Pollack (born June 19, 1982) is an American college football analyst and former professional football linebacker who played in the NFL (first round draft pick) before a career ending neck injury.
+Pollack played college football for the University of Georgia, where he was a three-time All-American, and was recognized as the top defensive player in the nation.
 Pollack had 36 sacks during his collegiate career, third most in NCAA history.
-He was a first-round pick in the 2005 NFL draft, and played professionally for the Cincinnati Bengals.
-He suffered a career-ending neck injury in the second game of his second season with the Bengals.
+He was a first-round pick in the 2005 NFL draft, and played professionally for the Cincinnati Bengals until he suffered a career-ending neck injury in the second game of his second season.
 From 2011 to 2023, he worked as a college football analyst for ESPN.
+Today he leads his own sports show, See Ball Get Ball, and is a keynote speaker for corporate and faith audiences.

 Early life

-Pollack was born in New Brunswick, New Jersey.
-He attended Shiloh High School in Snellville, Georgia, and was a star in football, basketball and wrestling.
-In football, as a senior, he was a Class 5A all-state selection and the Atlanta Touchdown Club named him the Defensive Lineman of the Year.
+Pollack was born in New Brunswick, New Jersey and family moved to Georgia, where he was exposed to SEC football.
+He attended Shiloh High School in Snellville, Georgia, and athletic star in football, basketball and wrestling.
+In football, as a senior, Pollack was a Class 5A All-State selection and the Atlanta Touchdown Club named him the Defensive Lineman of the Year.

 College career

-Pollack attended the University of Georgia, where he played for coach Mark Richt's Georgia Bulldogs football team from 2001 to 2004 and was a roommate of future NFL quarterback David Greene.
+Pollack attended the University of Georgia, where he played for coach Mark Richt's Georgia Bulldogs football team from 2001 to 2004, served as Captain and was a roommate of his childhood friend and future NFL quarterback David Greene.

 For three consecutive seasons, he was recognized as a first-team All-Southeastern Conference (SEC) selection and a first-team All-American (2002, 2003, 2004)—twice as an NCAA consensus first-team honoree, having received the first-team selections of a majority of All-America selector organizations in 2002 and 2004.
 He is only the second player in Bulldogs team history to earn first-team All-American honors in three seasons, following Heisman Trophy-winner Herschel Walker.
 In addition to his All-American accolades, Pollack received the following: